 Valid government-issued ID containing current address is required to test.

 GED/HSED credentials are issued by the Wisconsin Department of Public Instruction.
 They are the bearer of the record.
 Please contact them to order transcripts and credentials or to verify a credential.

 - Contact the Wisconsin Department of Public Instruction at 1.800.768.8886.

 After earning a GED/HSED, continue on a path to achieve new educational goals.
-LTC offers over 100 career-focused degree programs and certificates to help start a new career.
-The LTC team is dedicated to helping student’s continue to achieve their educational success.
+Lakeshore offers over 100 career-focused degree programs and certificates to help start a new career.
+The Lakeshore team is dedicated to helping student’s continue to achieve their educational success.